 After speaking with the team at Snuggle-Pedic, it seems that the pillow is designed to allow for some of this indentation.
 It may be more noticeable for back sleepers, and the indentation is there for “extra support for the cervical curve.”

 I did not suffer any neck pain or stiffness as the pillow settled and created that space for my head.
 However, if it becomes uncomfortable or annoying then a re-fluffing and re-distributing of the filling frequently may be in order (to get that increased loft).

 There are plenty of aspects of this pillow to enjoy: the soft and breathable outer cover that is removable, the variety of shredded memory foam within the pillow that can be added or removed.
 I also liked the feel of the whole pillow when it had a chance to expand in the dryer and the fact that I can machine wash and dry the entire pillow is a plus, too.

 I enjoyed the first few nights using the pillow but felt that the foam became less supportive and responsive as the week went on.
 I personally needed to re-fluff in the dryer every few days to help maintain the loft and responsive feel of the memory foam that felt good to me.
 I could always customize it to include more buoyant foam, as well.

 I think those who are curious about shredded memory foam pillows but aren’t sure what they want will enjoy the functionality of the Snuggle-Pedic and can adjust the filling and decide which is the right amount of loft and support to fit their sleep preferences.

-Snuggle-Pedic will give you a 120-day trial period to decide if you like your pillow and for those who don’t need a super firm pillow and don’t mind a little maintenance, the Snuggle-Pedic could be a good fit.
+Snuggle-Pedic offers a 120-day trial period to decide if the pillow is a good fit.
+I’d recommend this one for those who don’t need a super firm pillow and don’t mind a little maintenance, the Snuggle-Pedic could be a good fit.